psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The six components of the quadrupole [Debye Ang] for the requested coupled cluster level of theory and root.

+.. psivar:: CCD TOTAL ENERGY
+   CCD CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the coupled-cluster doubles level of theory.

+.. psivar:: CCSD PAIR ENERGIES

+   The restricted-reference pair energies for coupled-cluster singles and doubles level of theory.
+Size number of active doubly occupied orbitals, square.

 .. psivar:: CCSD TOTAL ENERGY
    CCSD CORRELATION ENERGY
    CCSDT TOTAL ENERGY